Buckminster Fuller: Influence and legacy

-Robert Anton Wilson, Stewart Brand, and Jason McLennan.
+Robert Anton Wilson, Stewart Brand, Jason McLennan, and John Denver.

 An allotrope of carbon, fullerene—and a particular molecule of that allotrope C60 (buckminsterfullerene or buckyball) has been named after him.
 The Buckminsterfullerene molecule, which consists of 60 carbon atoms, very closely resembles a spherical version of Fuller's geodesic dome.
-The 1996 Nobel prize in chemistry was given to Kroto, Curl, and Smalley for their discovery of the fullerene.
+The 1996 Nobel Prize in Chemistry was given to Kroto, Curl, and Smalley for their discovery of the fullerene.

 On July 12, 2004, the United States Post Office released a new commemorative stamp honoring R. Buckminster Fuller on the 50th anniversary of his patent for the geodesic dome and by the occasion of his 109th birthday.
 The stamp's design replicated the January 10, 1964, cover of Time magazine.

 Fuller was the subject of two documentary films: The World of Buckminster Fuller (1971) and Buckminster Fuller: Thinking Out Loud (1996).
 Additionally, filmmaker Sam Green and the band Yo La Tengo collaborated on a 2012 "live documentary" about Fuller, The Love Song of R. Buckminster Fuller.

 In June 2008, the Whitney Museum of American Art presented "Buckminster Fuller: Starting with the Universe", the most comprehensive retrospective to date of his work and ideas.
 The exhibition traveled to the Museum of Contemporary Art, Chicago in 2009.
 It presented a combination of models, sketches, and other artifacts, representing six decades of the artist's integrated approach to housing, transportation, communication, and cartography.
 It also featured the extensive connections with Chicago from his years spent living, teaching, and working in the city.

 In 2009, a number of US companies decided to repackage spherical magnets and sell them as toys.
 One company, Maxfield & Oberton, told The New York Times that they saw the product on YouTube and decided to repackage them as "Buckyballs", because the magnets could self-form and hold together in shapes reminiscent of the Fuller inspired buckyballs.
 The buckyball toy launched at New York International Gift Fair in 2009 and sold in the hundreds of thousands, but by 2010 began to experience problems with toy safety issues and the company was forced to recall the packages that were labelled as toys.

 In 2012, the San Francisco Museum of Modern Art hosted "The Utopian Impulse" – a show about Buckminster Fuller's influence in the Bay Area.
 Featured were concepts, inventions and designs for creating "free energy" from natural forces, and for sequestering carbon from the atmosphere.
 The show ran January through July.

+In 2025 historian Eva Díaz published the book After Spaceship Earth: Art, Techno-utopia, and Other Science Fictions (Yale University Press) about the legacy of Buckminster Fuller's work in contemporary culture.
+The book considers works of art and design using geodesic domes in various ways: as ad-hoc architectural projects dealing with climate change, as spaces of exhibition display and communication design, as proposals to solve housing crises, and as critiques of corporate and governmental surveillance.
+The book also takes up the influence of Fuller and Stewart Brand in artworks exploring outer space exploration and colonization.